Essen North Rhine-westphalia, Germany Travel Guide

 Enjoy a charming, traditional atmosphere.

-When ordering water, specify "still" (stilles Wasser) for non-carbonated or "mit Kohlensäure" for sparkling water.
+When you order water, specify "still" (stilles Wasser) for non-carbonated or "mit Kohlensäure" for sparkling water.
 Otherwise, you will typically receive sparkling water.

 The image depicts Currywurst and fries, a quintessential German street food, reflecting the local cuisine choices.

-From hearty customary food to a mix of international cuisines, Essen's food scene caters to many tastes.
+From hearty customary food to a wide range of international cuisines, Essen's food scene caters to many tastes.
 Do not miss the local favorites!

-For unique culinary activities such as cooking classes or food tours, explore options on GetYourGuide.
+For unique culinary experiences like cooking classes or food tours, explore options on GetYourGuide.